openhab/openhab-docs/installation/openhabian.md

 You already own a **powerful PC or Mac** to work on.
 It would be a shame to have a powerful computer at your fingertips and then have to **restrict yourself** to a very limited graphical frontend on another device, wouldn't you agree?

-Moving on.
-What we actually want openHABian to be is a **dedicated headless system** to **reliably execute openHAB** and to **expose all interfaces** needed to interact and configure it (PaperUI, BasicUI, HABPanel, openHAB LogViewer, Samba Network Shares, openHABian Configuration Tool, SSH, you-name-it).
+What we actually want openHABian to be is a **dedicated, headless system** to **reliably run openHAB** and to **expose all interfaces** needed to interact and configure it (MainUI, HABPanel, openHAB LogViewer, Samba Network Shares, openHABian Configuration Tool, SSH, you-name-it).
 If you know how to work with these interfaces, you are set for a way better experience than the alternatives.
 The main challenge is to **get used to the Linux command line**, not even a GUI (like Pixel, see below) will relieve you from that in the long run.
 If you are not willing to teach yourself a few fundamental Linux skills you will not become happy with any Linux system and should resort to a e.g. Windows machine.
 However as you are willing to tinker with smart home technology, I'm sure you are ready to **teach yourself new stuff** and expand your experience.

-**If** the above didn't convince you, execute the following commands to get the graphical user interface [Pixel](https://www.raspberrypi.org/blog/introducing-pixel) installed.
-You have been warned, if there came any warranty with openHABian to begin with, it would end here.

 <a id="faq-other-platforms"></a>
 #### Can I use openHABian on ...?
-See the [README](https://github.com/openhab/openhabian/blob/master/README.md) for a list of supported HW and OS. openHABian is developed for Debian based systems.
+See the [README](https://github.com/openhab/openhabian/blob/master/README.md#hardware-and-os-support) for a list of supported HW and OS. openHABian is developed for Debian based systems.
 If your operating system is based on these or if your hardware supports one, your chances are high openHABian can be used.
 Check out the [Manual Setup](#manual-setup) instructions for guidance and consult the [debug guide](openhabian-DEBUG.md) if you run into problems.